Maj. Gen. Mark J. Schindler

 Deputy Adjutant General – Army

-download high res photo of Brig.
+download high res photo of Maj.
 Gen. Schindler

 Major General Mark J. Schindler assumed duties as the Deputy Adjutant General – Army, Pennsylvania National Guard, Joint Force Headquarters on September 23, 2017.
 He serves as the primary advisor to The Adjutant General for manning, equipping, and training the Pennsylvania Army National Guard as well as assisting The Adjutant General in supervision and management of the Department of Military and Veterans Affairs.
 Prior to assuming this position, General Schindler served as the Chief of Staff, Pennsylvania National Guard.

 General Schindler was born and raised in Buffalo, New York.
 He received a two year ROTC scholarship from Edinboro University of Pennsylvania and was commissioned in 1987 earning a Bachelor’s degree in Communications.
 He went on to attend Clarion University of Pennsylvania and earned a Master’s of Science degree in Communications in 1989 and Master’s degree in Strategic Studies from the United States Army War College in 2011.

 General Schindler served as a Title 32 AGR officer and served in a variety of command and staff positions within the Pennsylvania Army National Guard as a Signal Officer, Commander, and Chief of Staff.
 His assignments include: 28th Division DMAIN Platoon Leader, Company Commander, Battalion Assistant S3, 28th Division Assistant Division Signal Officer, Signal Battalion Executive Officer, 28th Signal Battalion Commander, and served as the 28th Infantry Division’s first G6 under modularity.
 Additionally, he served as the 28th Infantry Division Chief of Staff and as the Pennsylvania Joint Force Headquarters G6.